 Animals have been used for labor throughout the history of civilization, often under brutal conditions.
-Animals are still used as physical labor and endure injuries due to the harsh nature of their work and abuse by their owners.
+Animals are still used for physical labor and endure injuries due to the harsh nature of their work and abuse by their owners.
 Animal use in agriculture in areas where it is difficult to obtain gas and modern farm equipment can place animals under considerable physical strain that requires specialized diets and supplements to maintain working animals' health that are often not available due to the isolation of the regions that the animals work in.
-The use of animals in agriculture is seen as inefficient and a sign of a country being backwards in its thinking by industrial and political leaders in poorer countries and so little concern is given to the welfare of the animals as an ethical or legal matter even though animals are often the major source of labor for meeting citizens' nutritional needs.
+Despite economic and environmental advantages for some communities, the use of animals in agriculture is seen as inefficient and a sign that a country is backwards in its thinking.
+In developing countries, politicians and industrial leaders have dismissed the positive impacts of animal labor as old-fashioned and casting a country in a poor light.
+Little concern is given to the welfare of the animals as an ethical or legal matter, even though animals are often the major source of labor for meeting citizens' nutritional needs.